 In Bangkok and Thailand, you can buy alcohol pretty much anywhere.

-Convenience stores like 7/Eleven and Family marts, supermarkets (Big C, Tesco, Makro…), liquor shops, etc.
+The retail locations include local convenience stores like 7/Eleven and Family marts, supermarkets (Big C, Tesco, Makro…), liquor shops, etc.

 As long as you try to buy when it’s allowed, coming across beers or bottles to buy isn’t too hard.